Skip to content

 clear water with boat Gaya Island Kota Kinabalu Itinerary

-Spend your first-day island hopping in the Tunku Abdul Rahman National Park (TAR).
+Spend your first day island hopping in the Tunku Abdul Rahman Marine Park (TAR).

-This is a DIY island hopping tour.
-There are loads of tour companies that will take you to a couple of islands and provide lunch, but it’s not worth the premium you’ll pay.
+Now, on to the DIY island-hopping tour.
 You can take a quick and cheap ferry ride from Jesselton Point Ferry Terminal (see the details below) and spend the day lounging on white-sand beaches.

 The Islands: